Acetyl-L-Carnitine (ALCAR, ALC or LAC) is a synthesized version of L-Carnitine. Which is a derivative of the amino acids lysine and methionine.

 Another study out of Italy; researchers showed that Acetyl-L-Carnitine stimulated the growth of new neurites.
 More of these minute projections from nerve cell bodies meant increased signaling between cells throughout the central nervous system (brain and spinal cord).[xi]

 And a study conducted at the Mount Sinai School of Medicine in New York found that ALCAR has potential in treating the symptoms of Parkinson’s Disease.
-By directly affecting mitochondrial respiration and assisting dopamine neurons and the use of dopamine in the brain.
+By directly affecting mitochondrial respiration and assisting dopamine receptors and the use of dopamine in the brain.

 ALCAR helps with Mild Cognitive Impairment (MCI)